learnscripture/learnscripture.net/docs/ftl_primer.rst

 a       link          Please <a href="/login/">log in</a> to continue     Please `log in </login/>`_ to continue
 ======  ============  ==================================================  =================================

-Notice for the ``a`` tag, inside the open ``<a>`` there is something extra - an ``href`` attribute.
-This attribute is the ‘target’ of the link - the place you go if the link is clicked.
-Normally this should not be changed, but the words the link tags go around can be changed according to the conventions of the language.
+Notice for the "``a``" tag, inside the open ``<a>`` there is something extra - an ``href`` attribute.
+Attributes are used to put some extra information into the HTML, and there are many different attribute possible.
+This ``href`` attribute is the ‘target’ of the link - the place you go if the link is clicked.
+Normally this should not be changed, but the words the link tags go around can be changed according to the conventions of your language.

-Sometimes you will see other attributes in tags - normally these do not need to be changed.
+Sometimes you will see other attributes in tags - normally these do not need to be changed, but should copied into the translation.

+If you have any other questions please ask!